 - Synthesize learning of the criminal justice major through a research project.

-- Conduct and use research to critically analyze a current topic, issue or problem in the criminal justice system.
+- Analyze a current topic, issue or problem in the criminal justice system by conducting scholarly research.

-- Write about a criminal justice topic, issue or problem with clarity and logical organization.
+- Describe a criminal justice topic, issue or problem with clarity and logical organization.

-- Collaborate with peers in a group setting regarding the research project planning and drafting process.
+- Use the group setting to collaborate regarding the research project planning and drafting process.

 General Education Outcomes (GEOs)